VTsagareli/customer-segmentation-retail/README.md

 ## 3. Executive Summary

-Our analysis of 1,000 retail customers shows that demographics such as age and gender have little influence on spending behavior or purchase frequency.
+The analysis of 1,000 retail customers shows that demographics such as age and gender have little influence on spending behavior or purchase frequency.
 Instead, income and engagement patterns define five clear customer segments.
 These include high-income premium loyalists, a high-income but low-engagement group representing untapped potential, and lower-income shoppers who vary between frequent bargain hunters and occasional shoppers.
 These insights point to opportunities for targeted loyalty programs, personalized marketing, and category-specific bundling strategies to increase retention and customer lifetime value.